Symposium on Integrity in Research

-The symposium is organized as a hybrid event.
-International and national experts will be invited together with the event's guests to discuss and reflect on the current state of research integrity and its future development.
-Interactive and inclusive formats connecting on-site participants and digital guests worldwide will ensure a sustained exchange on a topic of central importance for the future of science.
+International and national experts were invited together with the event's guests to discuss and reflect on the current state of research integrity and its future development.
+Interactive and inclusive formats participants worldwide were to ensure a sustained exchange on a topic of central importance for the future of science.

 Block 1: „Diversity as an Engine for ‘Good Science’?”